How to treat genital herpes, medication and traditional methods. Genital herpes in women: where does it come from and how dangerous it is

 In the case of genital herpes, the treatment regimen is divided into two main types:

-With ineffective therapy, complications may develop.
+If therapy is ineffective, complications may develop.
 In most cases, genital herpes becomes chronic with periodic relapses of the process.

 All patients with genital herpes and their sexual partners should be aware of the recurrent nature of the disease and refrain from sexual activity during the period of rashes.